JackEdTaylor/LexOPSdocs/docs/01-intro.md

 * [Custom Dataframes](the-generate-pipeline.html#custom-dataframes): A section of the walkthrough showing how to use LexOPS on your own dataset.
 * [Applications to Participant Selection](vignettes/participant-selection.html): A vignette showing how you can use a dataset which has nothing to do with words.
-* [Using Data from Custom Sources](vignettes/custom-data.html): A vignette showing how you can join the LexOPS dataset to other lists of word features.
+* [Using Data from Custom Sources](vignettes/custom-data.html): A vignette showing how you can join the lexops dataset to other lists of word features.